Pleosporales » Didymellaceae » Calophoma

 Calophoma clematidina

 Calophoma comprises eleven species known on wide range of hosts such as Asteraceae, Cannabaceae, Ranunculaceae and Rosaceae.
-Calophoma has been reported mainly from Italy, Norway, Qinghai, Russia, Switzerland.
-Calophoma seems to be a diverse genus.
-More species of Calophoma can be discovered in future studies.
+Calophoma has been reported mainly from Asia (China (Qinghai), Russia) and Europe (Italy, Norway, Switzerland).

 About Dothideomycetes